Here’s a yummy, simple, in-season recipe that will satisfy your sweet tooth without heating up your house.

-- 4 heaping cups sliced fresh peaches (I don’t peel them, but you can if you prefer.)
+- 5 cups sliced fresh peaches (I don’t peel them, but you may if you prefer.)

 - 2 Tablespoons maple syrup